 Apply by sending us your updated resume and letter describing your interest in health research or research ethics.

 What a community member does

-As a community member of HREBA, your role is to help ensure the information that will be provided to research participants, such as the consent forms that patients need to sign before participating in a study, is accurate and easily understood.
+As a community member of HREBA, you would help ensure that the information provided to research participants is accurate and easily understood such as the consent forms that patients need to sign before participating in a study.

 Why community members are important